 Any collision with a semi-truck or tractor-trailer in California can lead to disastrous consequences.

-Even with the serious injures that often result from truck accidents in California, insurance companies try to pay as little as possible for victims’ recovery.
+Even with the serious injuries that often result from big rig accidents in California, insurance companies try to pay as little as possible for victims’ recovery.

 That is why Maison Law offers a free, no-obligation consultation to California truck accident injury victims.
 We will be happy to answer your legal questions and discuss your full range of options for moving your accident case forward.